charlescurley/realforth/README.md

 # Welcome to real-Forth

-This is real-Forth, a descendant of fig-Forth, for the 8086 *et al*.
+This is real-Forth, a 16 bit descendant of fig-Forth, for the 8086 *et al*.
 It runs on top of MS-DOS or an MS-DOS clone such as Free-DOS.
 Like fig-Forth, it is a traditional indirect threaded Forth.
 It uses screen files to emulate Forth's traditional raw block access to floppy or hard drives.

-It includes fastForth, a direct JSR/BSR threaded Forth for the 68000 and Atari ST.
+It includes fastForth, a 32 bit direct JSR/BSR threaded Forth for the 68000 and Atari ST.

 For more information on the differences between these Forths and fig-Forth, see the chapter on Pedigree in the real-Forth User's Guide.